ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 > if the client is located in tenant `tenant-x` and track `track-y` with the down-party client name `party-client1`
 > An up-party name e.g. `login` can possible be added to the discovery URL `https://foxids.com/tenant-x/track-y/party-client1(login)/.well-known/openid-configuration`

-### Configure confidant client which use Authorization Code Flow
+### Configure Authorization Code Flow for a confidant client
 A confidant client could be a web application where the security is handled by the webserver which also stores the client secret.

 - Specify client name in down-party name.